 Coastal California Trip FAQs

-Before jumping into our day-by-day plan for driving down the coast of California, we are answering a few commonly asked questions about the California coastline drive.
+Before jumping into our day-by-day plan for driving down the coast of California, we are answering a few commonly asked questions.

 How Long is the California Coast Drive: PCH from San Francisco to LA?